Creamy, nutty, and satisfying.

 How long do overnight oats last?

 Overnight oats can easily last up to 3 to 4 days in the fridge.
 However, they will start to get mushy after the first 24 hours.
-To ensure fresh and delicious oatmeal, wait to mix the milk in until the night before you will be serving it.
+To ensure fresh and delicious oatmeal, wait to mix in the milk until the night before you serve it.

 Do I serve overnight oats warm or chilled?